lightly-ai/lightly/docs/source/getting_started/advanced.rst

 Through this procedure, we train invariances towards certain augmentations when training models using contrastive learning methods.

 Different augmentations result in different invariances.
-Here we try to group them and examples on their effect:
+The invariances you want to learn heavily depend on the type of downstream task you want to solve.
+Here, we group the augmentations by the type of invariance they induce and show examples of when such invariances can be useful.

 **Shape Invariances**

-- **Random cropping** --> E.g. We don't care if an object is small or large or only partially in the image
+- **Random cropping** E.g. We don't care if an object is small or large or only partially in the image

-- **Random Horizontal Flip** --> E.g. We don't care about "left and right" in images.
+- **Random Horizontal Flip** E.g. We don't care about "left and right" in images.

-- **Random Vertical Flip** --> E.g. We don't care about "up and down" in images.
+- **Random Vertical Flip** E.g. We don't care about "up and down" in images.
   This can be useful for satellite images.

-- **Random Rotation** --> E.g. We don't care about the orientation of the camera.
+- **Random Rotation** E.g. We don't care about the orientation of the camera.
   This can be useful for satellite images.

 **Texture Invariances**

-- **Gaussian Blur** --> E.g. We don't care about the details of a person but the overall shape.
+- **Gaussian Blur** E.g. We don't care about the details of a person but the overall shape.

 **Color Invariances**

-- **Color Jittering** --> E.g. We don't care if a car is blue or red
+- **Color Jittering** E.g. We don't care if a car is blue or red

-- **Random Grayscale** --> E.g. We don't care about the color of a tree
+- **Random Grayscale** E.g. We don't care about the color of a tree

 Some interesting papers regarding invariances in self-supervised learning: